 09 of 13

 Home Chef vs. Green Chef: Types of Diets Served

 Home Chef does not claim to offer meal plans for any specific dietary restrictions other than calorie-conscious and carb-conscious, but it doesn’t publicly share criteria for either one.
 Certain filters can be specified for preferences or dietary restrictions and swaps can be made for the proteins in each dish (e.g., salmon in place of steak).
 For vegetarian options, Home Chef also offers the option to leave off the protein entirely or substitute with the plant-based Impossible Burger.
 In general, vegetarian options are minimal on the Home Chef menu.

-In addition to its Balanced Living plan, Green Chef offers a Plant-Powered plan and Keto/Paleo plan.
-The Keto/Paleo menu items are all made with gluten-free ingredients, but the facility is not a certified gluten-free establishment so there is some potential for cross-contamination.
-Green Chef does not offer any substitutions or customizations, but customers can change between the plans week to week.
+In addition to its Protein Packed plan, Green Chef offers a Keto, Gluten-Free, Vegetarian, Vegan, Mediterranean, and Fast & Fit plan.
+The Keto menu items are all made with gluten-free ingredients and the facility is a certified gluten-free establishment so there is no potential for cross-contamination.
+Green Chef does not offer any substitutions and it offers only a few customizations, including customers being able to change between the plans week to week.

 For vegetarian options, Home Chef also offers the option to leave off the protein entirely or substitute with the plant-based Impossible Burger.